joeblew999/pb-stack/README.md

 ## Repo Structure

+I use mono repos, cause life is short.

 I use this folder structure.

-- Root has the task files only.
+- Root has the TaskFiles only.

 - Modules folder with a sub folder for each Stack part, and a sub folder for each experiment.

 - Projects folder, with a sub folder for each Project.

+Other developers have the exact same structure allows cross links.

 ## Stack